s-chh/Pytorch-DCGAN32/README.md

 # Pytorch-DCGAN-SVHN-CIFAR10-MNIST
-Pytorch implementation of DCGAN for SVHN, CIFAR10, MNIST, FashionMNIST and USPS dataset.
+Pytorch implementation of DCGAN for generating 32x32 images from SVHN, CIFAR10, MNIST, FashionMNIST and USPS dataset.

 <br>